TinyNova/fake_sns/README.md

 ### Noteworthy differences:

+* Creation of topics now has a deterministic ARN using MD5 rather than SecureRandom.hex
 * No checking of access keys.
 * Returns all topics, not just 100, no support for `NextToken` parameter.